-If you have downloaded your free copy of my Simple Wardrobe Workbook, you’ll see that this is the first step that I recommend you take.
+If you have downloaded your copy of my free guide, 5 Steps to a Simpler Wardrobe, you’ll see that this is the first step that I recommend you take.
 To me, this step should be done before you even think about going ahead and decluttering.
 The reason is that your plan will provide the guidelines for what you should keep versus what you can let go of.
 It will help you define your personal style and ensure that whatever you do keep fits with the overall aesthetic and function that you’re going for.
 Essentially, it will help ensure that your newly decluttered wardrobe will work for you and that you’ll love it!

 In this article I’ll share some of my tips for this initial stage of planning and organizing your capsule wardrobe.
 If you’re looking to start your own capsule wardrobe, or are trying to declutter but haven’t had much luck, then just keep reading!

 When it comes to your own personal style, it can be difficult to understand exactly what it is.
 There’s so much out there when it comes to fashion trends that it’s easy to lose sight of your own personal preferences and what you love wearing as opposed to what you think you should be wearing, just because it’s in fashion.

 If you’ve already got a good handle on your personal style, feel free to skip below to see my tips on gathering inspiration and planning your wardrobe.
 But if you need some help in this area, here are some of my ideas on how you can get a better idea of your own personal style.